WTF is

 MPOX, formerly known as monkeypox, is spread when there is skin-to-skin contact with an infected person who has sores or scabs.
 MPOX can be spread through kissing or lengthy face-to-face contact, sharing towels, bedding, sex toys, or unwashed clothing.

-MPOX Illustration
+MPOX illustration

 How do I know if I have it?